If you meet with the majority of the requirements below you are ready to certify today

 Load into Vehicle: Load into vehicle should be conducted quickly and efficiently with either the dog or the handler entering first.
 The dog must not wander but patiently wait for instructions.
 The dogs safety is always the main concern when walking to or from your vehicle in a parking lot, necessitating command obedience.

 Service Dog’s in Training: Some dogs perform naturally.
 One can learn to recognize and modify it through training if needed.
 Per Federal Law no one can ask you to make your Service Dog perform on call.
-Depending on your State Law, a Service Dog in training receives all the privileges as one that is fully trained Service Dog.
+Depending on your State Law, a Service Dog in training receives all the privileges as one that has been fully trained as a Service Dog.